Blake’s Novel – Part 1 April 1992

 And V-mail.
 Everyone will be talking on computers and V-phones – couples will conduct V-mail romances and have V-sex.
 People will meet discreetly, on screen, take their clothes off and masturbate.
 How ridiculous is that?

 It hadn’t taken much persuasion for Walter to be drawn into Sally’s scheme.
 Ever since becoming market officer three years ago, he’d performed his work with professionalism and honour.
-He just happened to be in post during the time that the westerly section of the market was under offer for development.
+It just happened to be that he was the one in charge as the westerly section of the market was subject to a development offer.
 It was obvious, three years on, how it was all panning out.
 He could either remain dutiful and administer his own extinction, or he could help himself to some of the prize money.

 Scotland had just become an independent state of Europe.
 Walter had a fancy to pack up and go home with a fat roll of cash.
 This was an opportunity for him to start afresh.

-She was pacing about the office, in the middle of a humiliating speech.
+She was pacing about the office, in the middle of a speech delivered to humiliate.

 Walter wasn’t able to argue his mistake, all he could do was bite and slobber on the plastic ball in his mouth.
 She hadn’t taken his earlier protests seriously, she’d responded like it was part of the role play.
 Now he was trying to figure a way out of the situation.